 The recent Forlizzo v.
 Commissioner, T.C.
 Memo.
 2018-137, case provides a real-world example of the legal hurdles and complexities involved in establishing and documenting a tax loss for worthless securities.
 This case highlights the importance of careful tax planning and accurate documentation when claiming tax losses, particularly when it comes to determining the timing and character of the loss.

 Facts & Procedural History

-The taxpayer is a real estate and tax attorney.
+It is never good if you start a tax article this way, but the taxpayer is a real estate and tax attorney.
 He held limited partnership interests in several real estate entities.
 The entities were liable for commercial loans, as was the taxpayer as a guarantor.
 The taxpayer filed an amended return in 2010 for the 2008 tax year to deduct a tax loss for the worthless partnership interests.
 The IRS disallowed the losses and litigation ensued.

 The Tax Loss Rules

 Section 165 provides a deduction for certain losses that are sustained during the tax year.
 As relevant here, subsection (g) provides for a loss when a capital asset consisting of a security becomes worthless.

 The term “security” is defined as corporate stock, etc. The definition does not seem to include a partnership interest.
 But on audit, the IRS generally allows losses for worthless partnership interests.
 The courts have done the same.
 The leading case is Echols v.
 Commissioner, 935 F.2d 703 (5th Cir.
 1991), which is cited in the present case.